hn/bsh-home-appliances/open-d-bus/README.md

 ### node-dishwasher-EPG60110-1-39C3.cpp

 Emulates the dishwasher power module EPG60110 at D-Bus address 0x1.
-It sends frames to the control panel BSH9000329063 to display custom strings and UI elements.
+It sends frames to the user interface panel BSH9000329063 to display custom strings and UI elements.
 This was used during the
 [39C3 talk](https://media.ccc.de/v/39c3-hacking-washing-machines) to
 demonstrate external control over the appliance display.